WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

     * The highest spread value allowed

 Notes:
-  * Spread is so important for your guns, it sets how people use guns, and how people move while shooting.
+  * Spread is super important for your guns, it sets how people use guns, and how people move while shooting.
   Certain video games may hardly use spread, and will rely mostly on [Recoil](todo).
 Some videos games (valorant, for example), are mostly recoil based.
   * My personal suggestion is that every single one of your gun's spread works the same (If one gun has